Topological Phononic Logic

-\mypara In phononic crystals, topologically protected boundary modes exist at the interface between a lattice with normally ordered bands and one with inverted bands.
-Such boundary modes were previously realized between two hexagonal lattices of steel pillars in a fluid medium with different filling ratios, $\tilde{r}=R/a$ \cite{ChenSciRep2015, HeNatPhys2016}, where $R$ and $a$ are the radius and spacing of the pillars, respectively (see inset to Fig.~\hyperref[fig:1]{1(b)}).
+\mypara A static-geometry topological waveguide is formed at the interface between a lattice with normally ordered bands and one with inverted bands.
+This type of waveguide was already demonstrated using two hexagonal phononic crystals of steel pillars in a fluid medium with different filling ratios, $\tilde{r}=R/a$ \cite{ChenSciRep2015, HeNatPhys2016}, where $R$ and $a$ are the radius and spacing of the pillars, respectively (see inset to Fig.~\hyperref[fig:1]{1(b)}).
 When the filling ratio is large, the band structure around the $\Gamma$ point contains doubly degenerate $p_\pm$ modes separated from $d_\pm$ modes by a positive energy gap, $\Delta > 0$, as shown in Fig.~\hyperref[fig:1]{1(a)}.
-At the critical filling ratio of $\tilde{r}^* = 0.371$ the four modes become accidentally degenerate and the bulk metamaterial hosts double Dirac cones.
-Below critical filling, the $p_\pm$ have higher energy than the $d_\pm$ modes: the band structure contains a negative energy gap, $\Delta < 0$, giving rise to topologically protected edge modes.
-These edge modes are confined to the interface between a positive- and negative-gapped material, allowing the design of topological waveguides that are pseudospin polarized and immune to defects including cavities, bends and lattice disorder \cite{HeNatPhys2016}.
+At the critical filling ratio for a steel/water system, $\tilde{r}^* = 0.371$, the four modes become accidentally degenerate and the bulk metamaterial hosts double Dirac cones.
+Below critical filling, the $p_\pm$ modes have higher energy than the $d_\pm$ modes, and the band structure contains a negative energy gap, $\Delta < 0$.
+Topologically protected edge modes are confined to the interface between a positive- and negative-gapped material, allowing the design of topological waveguides that are pseudospin polarized and immune to defects including cavities, bends, and lattice disorder \cite{HeNatPhys2016}.